Food Allergies and Food Intolerance

 Controversial Food Allergy Issues

 There are several disorders thought by some to be caused by food allergies, but the evidence is currently insufficient or contrary to such claims.
 It is controversial, for example, whether migraine headaches can be caused by food allergies.
-There are studies showing that people who are prone to migraines can have their headaches brought on by histamines and other substances in foods.
+There are studies showing that people who are prone to migraines can have their headaches brought on by histamines in cheese or red wine and other substances in foods.
 The more difficult issue is whether food allergies actually cause migraines in such people.
 There is virtually no evidence that most rheumatoid arthritis or osteoarthritis can be made worse by foods, despite claims to the contrary.
 There is also no evidence that food allergies can cause a disorder called the allergic tension fatigue syndrome, in which people are tired, nervous, and may have problems concentrating, or have headaches.

 Cerebral allergy is a term that has been applied to people who have trouble concentrating and have headaches as well as other complaints.
 This is sometimes attributed to mast cells degranulating in the brain but no other place in the body.
 There is no evidence that such a scenario can happen, and most doctors do not currently recognize cerebral allergy as a disorder.